apollographql/apollo-ios/README.md

 This combination of models with value semantics, one way data flow, and automatic consistency management, leads to a very powerful and elegant programming model that allows you to eliminate common glue code and greatly simplifies app development.

+Apollo iOS aims to comply with the [Working Draft of the GraphQL specification](https://spec.graphql.org/draft/).

 ## Getting started

 If you are new to Apollo iOS we recommend our [Getting Started](https://www.apollographql.com/docs/ios/get-started) guide.